shaunak-09/Cobalt_assignment/README.md

    ```bash
    npm i
    ```
-3. Start the development server:
+3. Start the development client:
     ```bash
     npm start
     ```

+### Usage Guidelines
+1. The frontend client will run on port 3000 by default.